W1S30F001/Finished_OSSU-Systematic-Program-Design/README.md

-we in /OSSU/Core CS/1.
+/OSSU/Core CS/1.
 SPD

-all projects/exercises here are written in Racket, you can run it using drracket code editor
+all projects/exercises of this course are written in Racket, you can run it using drracket code editor

 my personal coolest work is in the [advanced] folder